 Prepare to succeed in fast-moving fields

-A survey of U.S. employers by Hart Research Associates found that 93% of bosses say that “a job candidate’s demonstrated capacity to think critically, communicate clearly and solve complex problems” is the most important factor in hiring decisions.
+A survey of U.S. employers by Hart Research Associates found that 93% of managers say that “a job candidate’s demonstrated capacity to think critically, communicate clearly and solve complex problems” is the most important factor in hiring decisions.
 Those abilities are the essential skill set of our communication studies graduates.
-Our curriculum is designed to prepare you for lifelong intellectual and professional competence.
-In the workplace, our graduates know what they’re doing.
-They’re open to new ideas, comfortable making decisions, proficient with language and technologies, and able to adapt and thrive through long and meaningful careers.
-They have earned their way into leadership positions in the professions of their choice.
+Our curriculum is designed to prepare you for lifelong intellectual and professional competence and fluency.

 Communication Studies Graduate